Head of Online Medical Content

 For example, if they wanted to jog and listen to music at the same time, they would have to remove their hearing aids and switch to headphones.

-Bluetooth hearing aids have come a long way and modern hearing aids are so much better - accommodating both connections to audio devices and streaming sound straight to your hearing aids.
+Bluetooth hearing aids have come a long way, and modern hearing aids are so much better, accommodating both connections to audio devices and streaming sound straight to your hearing aids.

-Here we explore the various features of Bluetooth hearing aids, such as connectivity options, streaming capabilities, and compatibility with different devices.
+Here, we explore the various features of Bluetooth hearing aids, such as connectivity options, streaming capabilities, and compatibility with different devices.
 Hopefully, this section should answer the question: "Do I really need Bluetooth hearing aid technology?"

 Today's Bluetooth hearing aids cater to all types and levels of hearing loss from mild to severe.
 They are extremely convenient for those who use Bluetooth-enabled devices like tablets, iPads, TVs, and smartphones.

 But will you use the technology?
 Bluetooth hearing aids connect you to your friends, loved ones, and the world seamlessly.
-However, if you do not use Bluetooth devices and have a standard smartphone - you may not get the most out of Bluetooth hearing aids.
+However, if you do not use Bluetooth devices and have a standard smartphone, you may not get the most out of Bluetooth hearing aids.

-Your audiologist will go through what you want from your hearing aids, what your hearing loss needs, and also what would enhance your current lifestyle.
-It is also important that you discuss what Bluetooth-enabled devices you have already that you'd like to connect with your hearing aids and whether the technology is compatible.
+It is also important that you discuss what Bluetooth-enabled devices you already have that you'd like to connect with your hearing aids, and whether the technology is compatible.

-Historically the concept of Bluetooth hearing aids described only the devices that have a direct connection to a mobile phone to enable audio streaming.
+Historically, the concept of Bluetooth hearing aids described only the devices that have a direct connection to a mobile phone to enable audio streaming.
 In short, when the industry spoke about Bluetooth hearing aids, they were referring to Made for iPhone hearing aids (also known as MFI).

 The Made for iPhone hearing aids came onto the market with Resound’s LiNX platform in 2014 – their first iPhone device.
-This was then quickly mirrored by Starkey’s Halo hearing aids and now the industry has seen a sea of change with manufacturers adding to their Bluetooth hearing aid ranges.
+This was then quickly mirrored by Starkey’s Halo hearing aids, and now the industry has seen a sea of change with manufacturers adding to their Bluetooth hearing aid ranges.

 If your hearing aids don't incorporate direct streaming, don't worry, there are plenty of hearing aid streamers on the market that connect you.